Close

 Each billing period, MGE will calculate how much of the solar electricity is allocated based on the total generation of the Shared Solar arrays.
 This is the Customer Solar Output.
 The electricity allocated from Shared Solar replaces that from our standard electricity mix and will be shown as CS-1 on your bill.
 The rest of the electricity is billed at the standard rate.

-For our customers who are on a Time-of-Use rate, the solar energy supplied through Shared Solar will replace electricity in your time-of-use periods in proportion to your use in those periods.
+For our customers who are on a Time-of-Use rate, the solar energy supplied through Shared Solar replaces electricity in your time-of-use periods in proportion to your use in those periods.

 For example, if you use 30% of your total energy evenly across the three on-peak periods, your Customer Solar Output would be allocated at 10% for each of those periods (for a total of 30%).
 Also, 100% of your Customer Solar Output will be allocated to your base energy rate.